 "Huh.
 The Ancients had saran-wrap?"
 Tyler wondered as he examined what seemed to be some sort of mechanical pillar that was wrapped in something looking quite similar to the Earth product.

-"Apparently so," Kira replied, her sharp gaze taking in the entire room and committing it to memory.
+"Apparently so," Kira replied, her sharp gaze taking in the entire room for any possible threats.

-"It's so much different from the Goa'uld technology," Muki observed, gazing at the objects around her in fascination.
-"It's like the designs are…graceful, almost, no unnecessary decorations or anything."
+"It's so much different from Goa'uld technology," Muki observed, gazing at the objects around her in fascination.
+"It's like the designs are… graceful, almost, no unnecessary decorations or anything."

 Down below, the last people came through the Stargate.
 Weir took her radio and said into it, "General O'Neill?
 Atlantis Base offers you greetings from the Pegasus Galaxy.
 You may cut power to the gate now."
 Just before the blue portal disappeared, a bottle of champagne was rolled through from the other side.

 Never ones to stay still for long, SG-13 soon started to explore.
 "Geez, aren't there any windows in this place?"
-Kira muttered, glancing around.
+Kira groused as she glanced around.

-"Well, it could be this place is underground, like the outpost in Antarctica," Muki offered a rare moment of sane advice.
+"Well, it could be this place is underground, like the outpost in Antarctica," Muki offered a rare moment of proper advice.

 "You could be right there, Muki," Reece agreed.
-The door to the room they were about to go into opened automatically, something which was really giving all three the willies.
-"Well, Feldin, you got your window," the major said in a soft, awed tone as he saw said window.
+The door to the room they were about to go into opened automatically, something which was really starting to make the three uncomfortable.
+"Well Feldin, you got your window," the major said in a soft, awed tone as he saw said window.

 His teammates came up behind him, shock entering their expressions.

-"Well, it'd be a good bet this is Atlantis," Muki stated.
+"Well, it'd be a good bet this is Atlantis," Muki said.

 The other two nodded as they stared out the window at the rest of the city underneath the waves.

-"You're the main catalyst for Murphy's Law, no offense," Feldin replied as they hurried back to the gate room.
+"No offense, but you're the main catalyst for Murphy's Law," Feldin retorted as they hurried back to the gate room.

 As McKay dialed the gate to a random planet from the database, Sumner picked a group of military personnel, including Sheppard and SG-13, to accompany him to the planet to scout it for possible ZPMs.

-As they stepped through the Stargate, Reece hoped that they'd be able to find something to help the city, because even as short a time as they'd been there, the city, Atlantis, felt like home.
+As they stepped through the Stargate, Reece hoped that they'd be able to find something to help the city.
+Even in as short a time they had spent there, the city felt comforting, almost like home.